Menu

 What do you do with a mattress you don’t want?

 If you’re ready to part ways with your old mattress, you have several options to get rid of it.
-Check with your local government to see if they offer recycling programs.
+Check with your local government to see if they offer recycling programs or bulky item pick up.
 If it’s in good condition, consider donating it or giving it directly to someone you know who could use a mattress.
 If you like DIY projects, consider repurposing your used mattress.
 It’s also possible to schedule for your old mattress to be hauled away during delivery of your new mattress.

 Can you leave a mattress next to a dumpster?

 Always check with your local waste collection before you leave your old mattress next to a dumpster.
-Some disposal companies allow you to throw away mattresses with the regular garbage collection, but it’s possible that leaving it next to the dumpster will incur a fine from the government, property manager or landlord.
+Some disposal companies allow you to throw away mattresses with the regular garbage collection, but since a mattress is such a bulky item, it’s possible that leaving it next to the dumpster will incur an illegal dumping fine from the government, property manager or landlord.

 Why are mattresses so hard to get rid of?

-Mattresses can be tricky to get rid of because of their size.
+Mattresses can be tricky to get rid of because they are often such a large item.
 Transporting a mattress can be pricey, and not all mattresses can easily compact, taking up more space in a truck or landfill.
 While the majority of mattress materials can be recycled, disassembling and separating materials is a laborious process.

 How often should you replace a mattress?